salembht/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/rfq.rst

 Requests for quotation
 ======================

-.. _inventory/purchase/manage_deals/request_for_quotation:
+.. _purchase/manage_deals/rfq:

 .. |PO| replace:: :abbr:`PO (Purchase Order)`
 .. |POs| replace:: :abbr:`POs (Purchase Orders)`
 .. |RFQ| replace:: :abbr:`RFQ (Request for Quotation)`
 .. |RFQs| replace:: :abbr:`RFQs (Requests for Quotation)`

-Odoo’s requests for quotation (RFQs) feature in the **Purchase** app standardizes ordering products from multiple vendors with varying prices and delivery times.
+Odoo's requests for quotation (RFQs) feature in the **Purchase** app standardizes ordering products from multiple vendors with varying prices and delivery times.

 |RFQs| are documents companies send to vendors requesting product pricing.
 In Odoo, once the vendor
 approves the |RFQ|, the purchase order (PO) is confirmed to align on lead times and pricing.